Exiv2/exiv2/contrib/cmake/msvc/ReadMe.txt

 How to use this
 ---------------

-1 Ensure that build.cmd and setenv.cmd are on your path (eg the build directory)
+1 Ensure that build.cmd and setenv.cmd are on your path (eg your build directory)

 2 Your machine setup:
   You need cmake.exe and svn.exe on your PATH.